sammcj/smcleod/about.md

 > "Easy things should be easy, and hard things should be possible." - Larry Wall

 > "Strategy is a commodity, execution is an art." - Peter Drucker

+---

+_Words are my own or someone else's.
+Views expressed may or may not represent those of my employer(s)._

+---

+I try to keep my blog as lightweight and fast as possible by not using external resources (JS, CSS, Fonts, Analytics etc...), minimal JavaScript and by using a CDN (Cloudflare).

+Likewise, I don't want to track you, so I avoid loading external fonts and libraries, the only analytic / usage data (mostly hit rate and unique visitors) I have are the information from Cloudflare acting as a CDN.

+---

+If you spot an error or broken link please contact me and let me know (Twitter is best if you don't have my email).